einaros/sse.js/README.md

 ### Event: 'connection'

   - `sseId {SSEID}` - Connection's SSE identifier
+  - `sseService {SSEService}` - the emitter

-Event emitted when an SSE connection has been successfully established
+Event emitted when an SSE connection has been successfully established.

+The sseService is also provided to allow the event handler to be implemented in a separate module.

 ### Event: 'error'